IlyaDi1305/votingsystem/README.md

 ### Admins
 - Add, update, and delete restaurants.
-- Add, update, and delete daily menus for restaurants.
+- Add, update, and delete daily menuItems for restaurants.

 ---